The Big Picture…

 However, I’m sure you can think of examples where you were the first to find and use an innovation.
 Often you’re connected to the initial innovator, or you are actively searching for a solution to a problem you have.
 Being in the innovator group, we are said to have had an external influence (to the network) acting on you.
 Which could be advertising, you searching, or connections with other social systems.

 It turns out, though, that viewing our target market as just two groups is not sufficient to fully understand the challenges of diffusion.
-Instead, Rogers’ introduced five adopter types.
+To help us, we can turn to Rogers’ five adopter types.

 Rogers’ Five Adopter Types

-And, whilst we call these adopter types, it also affects diffusion.
-Remember that as time progresses, diffusion is more reliant upon internal influence and social proof.
+And, whilst Rogers’s call these adopter types, they also affect diffusion.
 Let’s explore these adopter types, starting with the innovators.

 Rogers found that a group of people he called innovators are the ones most likely to have your new innovation diffused to them (and to adopt).
 These people are willing to take risks and are typically closely related to the industry producing the innovation.
 About 2.5% of your target market are these innovators.